How to solve a history mystery

 Sadly, It’s not.
 That bell has been in the cemetery since 1976.
 The DC bell was on public display until 1979.

 But if you, like Kevin, find yourself face-to-face with a mysterious Liberty Bell, there are a few ways you can tell if you’ve just solved one of history’s greatest mysteries.

 Back up.
 What’s the deal with the Liberty Bell replicas?

 In 1950 the U.S. Department of the Treasury commissioned full-size, functional Liberty Bell replicas from the historic Paccard Bell Foundry in France.
-The bells were used as promotional tools to sell Savings Bonds that summer, touring each state and territory under the campaign banner Save for Your Independence.
+The bells were used as promotional tools to sell Savings Bonds that summer, touring each state and most territories under the campaign banner Save for Your Independence.
 When the bond drive was over, the bells were presented as gifts to their respective regions.

-Forty-eight states and 5 of the 7 inhabited territories (Hawaii, Alaska, Puerto Rico, U.S. Virgin Islands, and the District of Columbia) would get their own Liberty Bell.
+Forty-eight states, and 5 of the 7 inhabited territories (Hawaii, Alaska, Puerto Rico, U.S. Virgin Islands, and the District of Columbia) would get their own Liberty Bell.
 Residents of Guam and American Samoa were not U.S. citizens at the time, and both territories’ status was being debated in Congress.
 This is likely why they were excluded from the bond drive.
 That adds up to 53 bells.
 But at least 57 bells were cast.

 But wait, there’s more?